Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Arizona has played 11 games, with eight wins against the spread.

-- When Arizona puts up more than 23.1 points, it is 6-1 against the spread and 7-0 overall.
+- Arizona is 6-1 against the spread and 7-0 overall in games when it scores more than 23.1 points.

-- In games that Arizona picks up more than 334.4 yards, the team is 7-1 against the spread and 8-0 overall.
+- In games that Arizona churns out over 334.4 yards, the team is 7-1 against the spread and 8-0 overall.

-- This year, the Cardinals have turned the ball over 11 times, while the Bears have forced 11.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Bears.